 Tell the whole community of Israel that on the tenth day of this month each man is to take a lamb for his family, one for each household.

 Holy Week All Over the World

-For the first time in modern history, our churches and cathedrals all over the world will not be filled with worshippers and all the amazing services.
-But that doesn’t mean that millions of Christians all over the world won’t be gathering to worship in homes and remember the price Jesus paid on the cross, celebrating the greatest day in the Christian faith, Easter Sunday.
+For the first time in modern history, our churches and cathedrals all over the world were not filled with worshippers and all the amazing services throughout Holy Week, but that doesn’t mean that millions of Christians all over the world weren't be gathering to worship in homes and remember the price Jesus paid on the cross, celebrating the greatest day in the Christian faith, Easter Sunday.

 The Power of the Lamb and The Fall and Rise of a Hero